tcho5/Scream_Jumper/README.md

-# Scream_Jumper
+# Rest Jumper
 # CS441 Assignment 8
 # -----------------------------------------------------------
 # Description:
-This will be an IOS Game with similar concepts as Flappy Bird.
+This is an IOS Game with similar concepts as Flappy Bird BUT...
-Instead of tapping on the screen to jump, you have to scream.
+Instead of tapping on the screen to jump, you have to YELL.
+Like...
+REALLY YELL.
 The louder you scream, the higher you jump.
 The goal of this game is to get past the obstacles using just your voice and eye coordination.

-# Features to be included:
+# Features included:
-1) Fun user interface for game platform
+1) Fun Game User Interface
-2) Sound effects for jumping and dying
+2) YELL to jump gameplay
-3) Score text that keeps track of scores
+3) Score text that keeps track of scores / High Scores
-4) Different difficulties?
+4)
-5) Ability to change the objects that jumps (Collectables)